kubestellar/kubestellar/docs/content/direct/pre-reqs.md

 # KubeStellar prerequisites

 The following prerequisites are required.
-You can use the [check-pre-req](#automated-check-of-pre-requisites-for-kubestellar) script, to validate if all needed pre-requisites are installed.
+You can use the [check-pre-req](#automated-check-of-prerequisites-for-kubestellar) script, to validate if all needed prerequisite are installed.

 ## Infrastructure (clusters)